dfsp-spirit/freesurferformats/README.md

 * FreeSurfer *weight* file format: Contains one value per listed vertex.
 In contrast to curv files, weight files contain values not for all vertices of a surface, but only for a (sub)set of vertices defined by their indices.
 The format is known as *weight* format, *paint* format, or simply *w* format.
 This format can be read and written.

+* FreeSurfer *patch* file format: Contains a subset of a surface (a *surface patch*), given by the vertex indices (and the faces in the ASCII version).
+For each patch vertex, it also stores whether the vertex is part of the patch border.
+This format can be read.

 ## Installation